NARv22/data/README.md

      perturbation thresholds ranging from 0.01 to 0.04.
 Each file includes 20 inputs for that corresponding perturbation threshold.

-- **results/** contains experimental results for Figure 5 and Table 2 in the submission, and Figure 2 in the supplementary material, organized w.r.t. the perturbation thresholds.
+- **results/** contains experimental results for Figures 5 and 7 and Table 2 in the submission, organized w.r.t. the perturbation thresholds.

     Each csv file named by the tool (e.g. NARv.csv) contains the experimental data for that tool.
 The columns are as follows.